 The roundtable discussion featured insights from prominent speakers representing both Thai and German perspectives.
 The panelists included Mr. Gunther Krichbaum, Member of the German Bundestag and Spokesperson for European Policy of the CDU/CSU Parliamentary Group, Dr. Carsten Buchholz, Economist and Head of MP Krichbaum’s Office, Dr. Sineenat Sermcheep, Assistant Professor at the Faculty of Economics at Chulalongkorn University, and Dr. Thanyaporn Krichtitayawuth, Executive Director at the UN-Global Compact Network Thailand.
 The audience consisted of participants from diverse backgrounds, including international organizations, civil society, government agencies, and academia, as well as the business community.
 This indicates the broad appeal and relevance of the topic.

-The discussion was opened by Mr. Henning Glaser, Director of the CPG and moderator of the event, who addressed the impact of less stable supply chains caused by various factors, such as the Covid-19 pandemic or the war in Ukraine.
-While acknowledging existing economic ties, he also stressed the importance of developing other connections and emphasized Europe's policy of 'derisking' from China.
 When discussing the evolution of supply chains, particularly from a German perspective, MP Gunther Krichbaum emphasized the importance of a diversified approach.
 He also discussed the differing views on security in Thailand and Germany, which are shaped by their unique histories and circumstances.
-MP Krichbaum expressed concerns about economic security, especially in light of the growing number of cyberattacks targeting businesses and economies.
+MP Krichbaum expressed concerns about economic security, especially considering the growing number of cyberattacks targeting businesses and economies.
 He reflected on the developing economic cooperation between Thailand, Europe, and other global players.
 While acknowledging the economic ties of Thailand with other countries, he highlighted the challenges posed by both China and Russia, particularly in the context of energy supply.
 Diversification is necessary to mitigate risks.
-For example, by diversifying trade through an FTA with Thailand, Germany could become more independent and gain security in times of crises.
+For example, by diversifying trade through a free trade agreement (FTA) between Thailand and the EU, Germany could become more independent and gain security in times of crises.

 Asst.
 Prof. Dr. Sineenat Sermcheep provided insights into the development of global supply chains, particularly from a Thai perspective.
 She discussed both the positive and negative effects of ASEAN growth on supply chain management, highlighting the need for resilience in the face of challenges such as cyber threats.
 Asst.
 Prof. Dr. Sineenat highlighted the unprecedented impact of derisking and globalization on Thailand's economy.
 She also suggested that efficiency and cheap trade with China should no longer be the top priority.
 Instead, she emphasized the importance of transitioning to sustainable practices, such as green energy and the role of cybersecurity in safeguarding supply chains.
-Having never faced this before, Thailand looks to Europe for guidance on how to change production in Thailand and to derisk from China through FTAs.
+Having never faced this before, Thailand looks to Europe for guidance on how to transform production in Thailand and to derisk from China through FTAs.

 Additional insights and questions raised

 Dr. Thanyaporn and Asst.
 Prof. Dr. Sineenat provided valuable insights into opportunities and challenges for the local economy, emphasizing technology transfer, supply chain improvement, and the benefits of future collaborations as well as FTAs in boosting exports and economic resilience.
-From German point of view, MP Krichbaum concluded with optimism regarding FTAs, acknowledging challenges but expressing confidence in their resolution and underscoring the importance of human rights development as observed by the EU.
+From the German point of view, MP Krichbaum concluded with optimism regarding FTAs, acknowledging challenges but expressing confidence in their resolution and underscoring the importance of human rights development as observed by the EU.

 The roundtable discussion concluded with a small networking refreshment, providing attendees with an opportunity to engage in dialogue and explore potential avenues for collaboration in economic security and diversifying supply chains.